Tradeline: What is it, Process, On Credit Report, Types, Examples

 • Name and address of the lender or creditor

-The information in a customer’s tradeline on their credit report is used to calculate their credit score.
-A credit score is only generated if there is, within the previous six months, at least one active tradeline.
-Tradeline’s details are free to use by lenders or creditors to analyze a customer’s financial situation.
-A customer’s financial situation determines whether a credit application will be approved or denied.
-Credit applications are recorded in the customer’s credit report.
+The information in a customer's tradeline on their credit report calculates their credit score through credit scoring models.
+A credit score generates only if there exists, within the previous six months, at least one active tradeline.
+Tradeline details are free to use by lenders or creditors to analyze a customer's financial situation.
+A customer's financial situation determines whether a credit application will be approved or denied.
+Credit applications are reported to the customer's credit report by the lender.

-The customer’s credit report, according to CFBP, can be requested for free from any of the three major bureaus.
-The three major bureaus like Equifax, Experian, and TransUnion, can provide the credit report for free every 12 months.
+The customer's credit report, according to CFPB, can be requested for free from any of the three major bureaus.
+The three major business credit bureaus like Equifax, Experian, and TransUnion can provide the credit report for free every 12 months.
 The credit report can be requested and reviewed in the following ways:

 • Online using the Annual Credit Report website